fgnt/paderbox/doc/overview.md

      - Context manager to change visualization parameters (e.g. grid, colors, ...)
      - Helper to create a plotting grid.
 Use `ax=axes.new` or `ax=axes.last`.
  - `pb.array`:
-   - `pb.array.interval`: Helper to have a memory efficient 1D boolian array that represents intervals as replacement for numpy.
+   - `pb.array.interval`: Helper to have a memory efficient 1D boolian array that is represented by its intervals as replacement for numpy.
    - `pb.array.pad_axis`: Add an `axis` argument to `np.pad`.
    - `pb.array.morph`: Deprecated in favour of `einops` (https://github.com/arogozhnikov/einops)
    - `pb.array.segment_axis`: Segment a signal.
 Use an implementation detail of numpy to do it without memory replications.